ResearchComputing/Documentation/Useful-Slurm-Commands.md

-maxdiskwrite| Maximum number of bytes written by all tasks in the job. maxrss      | Maximum resident set size of all tasks in the job. ncpus       | Amount of allocated CPUs. nnodes      | Then number of nodes used in a job. ntasks      | Number of tasks in a job. priority    | Slurm priority. qos         | Quality of service.
+maxdiskwrite| Maximum number of bytes written by all tasks in the job. maxrss      | Maximum resident set size of all tasks in the job. ncpus       | Amount of allocated CPUs. nnodes      | The number of nodes used in a job. ntasks      | Number of tasks in a job. priority    | Slurm priority. qos         | Quality of service.